-For answering the question related to network abstractions, we compare the results obtained using the cLogP and the actual machines.
-From Figures 1, 2, 3, 4, and 5, we observe that the latency overhead curves for the cLogP machine display a trend (shape of the curve) very similar to the actual machine thus validating the use of the L-parameter of the LogP model for abstracting the network latency.
+For answering the question related to network abstractions, we compare the results obtained using the cLogP and the target machines.
+From Figures 1, 2, 3, 4, and 5, we observe that the latency overhead curves for the cLogP machine display a trend (shape of the curve) very similar to the target machine thus validating the use of the L-parameter of the LogP model for abstracting the network latency.
 For the chosen parallel systems, there is negligible difference in latency overhead across network platforms since the size of the messages and transmission time dominate over the number of hops traversed.
-Since LogP model abstracts the network latency independent of the topology the other two network platforms (cube and mesh) also display a similar agreement between the results for the cLogP and actual machines.
+Since LogP model abstracts the network latency independent of the topology the other two network platforms (cube and mesh) also display a similar agreement between the results for the cLogP and target machines.
 Therefore, we show the results for only the fully connected network.
 Despite this similar trend, there is a difference in the absolute values for the latency overheads. cLogP models L as the time taken for a cache-block (32 bytes) transfer.
-But some messages may actually be shorter making L pessimistic with respect to the actual machine.
-On the other hand, cLogP does not model coherence traffic thereby incurring fewer network messages than the actual machine, which can have the effect of making L more optimistic than the actual.
+But some messages may actually be shorter making L pessimistic with respect to the target machine.
+On the other hand, cLogP does not model coherence traffic thereby incurring fewer network messages than the target machine, which can have the effect of making L more optimistic.
 The impact of these two counter-acting effects on the overall performance depends on the application characteristics.
-The pessimism is responsible for cLogP displaying a higher latency overhead than the actual for FFT (Figure 1) and CG (Figure 2) since there is very little coherence related activity in these two applications; while the optimism favors cLogP in IS (Figure 4) and CHOLESKY (Figure 5) where coherence related activity is more prevalent.
+The pessimism is responsible for cLogP displaying a higher latency overhead than the target machine for FFT (Figure 1) and CG (Figure 2) since there is very little coherence related activity in these two applications; while the optimism favors cLogP in IS (Figure 4) and CHOLESKY (Figure 5) where coherence related activity is more prevalent.
 However, it should be noted that these differences in absolute values are quite small implying that the L parameter pretty closely models the latency attribute.

-Figures 6, 7, 8, 9, and 10, show that the contention overhead curves for the cLogP machine display a trend (shape of the curves) similar to the actual machine.
+Figures 6, 7, 8, and 9, show that the contention overhead curves for the cLogP machine display a trend (shape of the curves) similar to the target machine.
 But there is a difference in the absolute values.
 The g-parameter in cLogP is estimated using the bisection bandwidth of the network as suggested in [11].
 Such an estimate assumes that every message in the system traverses the bisection and can become very pessimistic when the application displays sufficient communication locality [1, 2].
-This pessimism increases as the connectivity of the network decreases (as can be seen in Figures 6, 7, and 8) since the impact of communication locality increases.
+This pessimism increases as the connectivity of the network decreases (as can be seen in Figures 6 and 7) since the impact of communication locality increases.
 This pessimism is amplified further for applications such as EP that display a significant amount of communication locality.
-This effect can be seen in Figures 11, 12, and 13 which show a significant disparity between the contention on the cLogP and actual machines.
-In fact, this amplified effect changes the very trend of the cLogP contention curves compared to the actual.
-It is worth mentioning that for a non-square mesh estimating the g-parameter using the bisection bandwidth makes it more pessimistic.
-This is illustrated by the jagged contention curve for FFT on the cLogP machine (Figure 14).
+This effect can be seen in Figures 10 and 11 which show a significant disparity between the contention on the cLogP and target machines.
+In fact, this amplified effect changes the very trend of the cLogP contention curves compared to the target machine.
 These results indicate that the contention estimated by the g parameter can turn out to be pessimistic, especially when the application displays sufficient communication locality.
 Hence, we need to find a better parameter for estimating the contention overhead, or we would at least need to find a better way of estimating g that incorporates application characteristics.